 There are no limits on the number of transactions on your Orca card account.
 However, the dollar amount of your transactions may not exceed your current Orca card account balance.
 Overdrafts will not be possible.
 The maximum balance you may carry on your Orca card account is $1,000.

 Student, faculty and staff accounts will be deactivated after four quarters of non-use.
 All inactive Orca card account balances will be held by WCC for at least two years.
 During this period, cardholders may request a refund of their balance.
 After two years, balances held will be turned over to the state of Washington as unclaimed property.
 Unclaimed property can be retrieved indefinitely by contacting the WA State Department of Revenue Office at 800.435.2429.

 Your Orca card is the property of Whatcom Community College.
 It is your responsibility to take proper care of it.
 If your card is lost or stolen you will be charged a$15 replacement fee.
 If your card is damaged, it will be replaced the first time at no charge.
 You will be charged $15 for additional replacements due to damage.
 Do not punch a hole in your Orca card.
 Punching holes in the card to attach it to a key ring or lanyard or altering the card in any other way will render the card useless.

-If you believe your Orca card has been lost or stolen, you must immediately inform the Office of Student Life.
+If you believe your Orca card has been lost or stolen, you must immediately inform the Office of Student Life and Develpment.
 You may contact them by phone at 360.383.3007 or by email at StudentLife@whatcom.ctc.edu.
 After proper ID verification, the Orca card office can suspend activity on your Orca card until it is found or replaced.
 If it is outside normal business hours, you may also deactivate your card by accessing your MyWCC account online.
-If you are able to prove that your card has been stolen by providing the Office of Student Life with a police report, we will issue you one free replacement card.
+If you are able to prove that your card has been stolen by providing the Office of Student Life and Development with a police report, we will issue you one free replacement card.

 There will be no personal information stored on the Orca card.